Circular Ring Review – a smart ring for Android or Apple

 Circular Ring Review

 Over the past three months of intensively testing a range of smart rings, I’ve been impressed to see beautifully crafted pieces of discrete smart tech.
 A far cry from the bulky, first-generation Oura Ring I tested in 2017.
-I have some thoughts to share in this review of the Circular Ring which at €204 is one of the more credible, cheaper-priced alternatives.
-I’ll also share which rings are right for which kinds of people and when to opt for a ring over a smartwatch.
+I have some thoughts to share in this review of the Circular Ring, which at €204 is one of the more credible, cheaper-priced alternatives.
+I’ll also share which rings are suitable for which kinds of people and when to opt for a ring over a smartwatch.

 Buy: From €204